Ola Solbakken: Bodø/Glimt

 Solbakken was born in Oslo and raised in Melhus Municipality in Trøndelag, where the family moved when he was three years old.

 After starting his career at Ranheim, Solbakken signed a two-year contract with Bodø/Glimt on 18 December 2019, joining the club on 1 January 2020.

 Roma

 On 23 November 2022, Serie A club Roma announced to have signed Solbakken as a free agent, agreeing a contract until 30 June 2027.
 As being under contract with Bodø/Glimt until the end of the year, he joined Roma on 2 January 2023.

-Loan to Olympiacos

 On 2 September 2023, Greek Super League club Olympiacos announced to have signed Solbakken on a one year loan from Roma.
 The Greek club had the option to sign him permanently for €4.5 million.

-Loan to Urawa Red Diamonds

 In January 2024, Solbakken joined J1 League club Urawa Red Diamonds on loan until the end of the season.

-Loan to Empoli

 On 14 August 2024, Roma loaned Solbakken to fellow Serie A side Empoli ahead of the 2024–25 season.